 - 1. At the beginning of operation, wear increases quickly with the operating time.
 These times corresponds respectively 4.610 km sliding distance. - 2.
-Under dry testing condition wear pattern increases considerably with sliding distanceWear rate increases as working load increases, but this increase is not gradual as load increases. - 3.
+Under lubricated testing condition wear pattern increases considerably with sliding distanceWear rate increases as working load increases, but this increase is not gradual as load increases. - 3.
 Wear increases as the velocity increases.
 But this increase in the wear rate slows down as the velocity increases. - 4.
-For dry testing conditions, wear value ranges up to 220μm for different loading conditions.
+For lubricated testing conditions, wear value ranges up to 210μm for different loading conditions.

 The Figure 6, Figure 7 and Figure 8show that as the load increases, the wear with respect to time also increases.
-The wear is more for Glass fiber with Epoxy(GE) when compared to GE filled with $Al_2O_3$ and SiC.
+The wear is more for basalt fiber with Epoxy(GE) when compared to GE filled with Al_2O_3 and SiC.

 The Figure 9, Figure 10 and Figure 11 show that as the load increases, the coefficient of friction with respect to time also increases.
-But, the wear is more for glass fiber with epoxy when compared to GE filled with 10% of $Al_2O_3$ and SiCand 20% of $Al_2O_3$ and SiC.
+But, the wear is more for basalt fiber with epoxy when compared to GE filled with 10% of Al_2O_3 and SiC and 20% of Al_2O_3 and SiC.
 This shows that as the composition increases wear and coefficient of friction are get decreased.